R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Experiments

 \subsection{Implementation}

-The experiments are mostly based on WavLM~\citep{chen2022wavlm} because WavLM is pre-trained with a denoising objective, offering a good initialization.
-HuBERT~\citep{hsu2021hubert} is also considered to demonstrate \proposed's generalizability to SSL models trained with clean speech.
-We follow the implementations by~\citet{chang2023spin},\footnote{https://github.com/vectominist/spin} except for a few differences.
-The acoustic pieces are generated by learning BPE tokens on top of a HuBERT + Spin\textsubscript{2048} model~(Appendix~\ref{subsec:app-impl-spin}).
-Further details can be found in Appendix~\ref{subsec:app-impl-rspin}.
+The DS experiments are mostly based on WavLM~\citep{chen2022wavlm} because WavLM is pre-trained with a denoising objective, offering a good initialization.
+HuBERT~\citep{hsu2021hubert} is also considered to demonstrate R-Spin's generalizability to SSL models trained with clean speech.
+We follow the implementations by~\citet{chang2023spin}, which uses PyTorch~\citep{paszke2019pytorch}, PyTorch-Lightning~\citep{falcon2019pytorch-lightning}, and torchaudio~\citep{yang2022torchaudio}.\footnote{https://github.com/vectominist/spin} The acoustic pieces are generated by learning BPE tokens on top of a HuBERT + Spin\textsubscript{2048} model~(Appendix~\ref{subsec:app-impl-spin}).
+Further details can be found in Appendix~\ref{subsec:app-impl-rspin}.\footnote{We employ GitHub Copilot for implementation assistance and ChatGPT for writing refinement.}